arnaudmorin/bootstrap-openstack/README.md

 $ ./bootstrap.sh
 ```

-This will create 8 instances, connected to both public network (Ext-Net) and vRack (public), one for each OpenStack service (see architecture) and a one deployer that you will use as jump host to run ansible.
+This will create 9 instances, connected to both public network (Ext-Net) and vRack (public), one for each OpenStack services (see architecture) and one deployer that you will use as jump host / ansible executor.

-Wait for the 8 instances to be ACTIVE.
+Wait for the instances to be ACTIVE.
 You can check the status with:

 ```sh